NaorDavidTech/alu_4bit/README.md

 # 🔢 4-bit ALU in Verilog

-This repository contains a modular and testable implementation of a **1-bit Arithmetic Logic Unit (ALU)** and its extension to a **4-bit ALU**, written in Verilog HDL. g
+This repository contains a modular and testable implementation of a **1-bit Arithmetic Logic Unit (ALU)** and its extension to a **4-bit ALU**, written in Verilog HDL.

 ---